hano0709/tic-tac-toe/readme.txt

 - Input validation to prevent overwriting occupied positions.
 - Automatic detection of winners, ties, and valid moves.
 - Replay option after the game ends.
+- Screen reset: Clears the console screen after each move to keep the game view clean and up-to-date.

 ---